 Saint Cloud State University

 The best colleges usually excel in one or two of the three main factors, and do relatively well in the third.
-James Madison University is number one due to the marriage of low cost car insurance, gas and parking with a student population which drives frequently.
+James Madison University is number one due to the marriage of low-cost car insurance, gas and parking with a student population that drives frequently.
 Fair weather and only one reported car theft also helped give the school a high safety rating.